-Many people seek FTM voice training or masculinization to match their voice with their authentic gender identity and expression.
+Many people seek FTM voice training to match their voice with their authentic gender identity and expression.
 But it’s important to note that each person has a unique set of reasons for seeking vocal masculinization.
-Some want to masculinize their voice for safety reasons.
+Some want to make their voice deeper for safety reasons.
 Some may need vocal masculinization for professional or performance needs.
 Other people may be focused on supporting their mental health and well-being.

 Do I need voice masculinization if I’m already taking testosterone?